-Figure X.1.1.1.3-1: Patient Merge Process Flow
+Figure 50.1.1.1.3-1: Patient Merge Process Flow

 The Document Registry SHALL search for any resources with the deprecated id value in the DocumentManifest.subject, DocumentReference.subject, and List.subject; and replace subject value of with the surviving id.
-The Document Registry SHALL record a single audit event indicating the Merge action, with a .entity element for each of the updated Document Registry Resources updated.
-The Document Registry SHOULD record a single Provenance record indicating the Merge action, with the .target element pointing at all of the resources updated by the Document Registry.
+The Document Registry SHALL record a single audit event indicating the Merge action, with an .entity element for each of the updated Document

+490 Registry Resources updated.
+The Document Registry SHOULD create within the Document Registry a single Provenance Resource indicating the Merge action, with the .target element pointing at all of the resources updated by the Document Registry.

-No behavior is expected of the Document Registry on receipt of a feed containing create, delete, or update, although the Document Registry may consume and persist these to support the Document Registry requirements to validate Patient references as a recognized Patient within the Community.
+No behavior is expected of the Document Registry on receipt of a feed containing create, delete, or update, although the Document Registry may consume and persist these to support the

+495 Document Registry requirements to validate Patient references as a recognized Patient within the Community.

-X.1.1.2 Storage of Binary
+50.1.1.2 Storage of Binary